19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 #### Delving Hazard Die

-According to the danger level, roll the delving hazard die at the end of a [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).
+According to the danger level, the GM rolls the delving hazard die at the end of a [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).
 On a result of 1, there is an encounter.

 | Danger Level | Hazard Die |
 | ------------ | ---------- |